-1.5 Urban adaptation mainstreamed into local government policy and planning in the target areas Urban plans/municipal development strategies are periodically updated.
-They may not adequately consider climate change risks or adaptation needs.
-Note that activities under Outputs 1.2 and 1.3 are justified through the same baseline without them and will achieve the same additionality.
-Adaptation considerations are mainstreamed into plans/development strategies at the sub- national level.
-Adaptation actions, if and when implemented would be stand- alone, or project based and outside the framework of urban planning or municipal development plans 2.1 Capacity building programme implemented at the sub-national level to plan for an manage urban adaptation actions Existing capacities to plan for adaptation and development in a manner that fully considers climate change related risks, hazards and vulnerabilities is limited Enhanced capacity building at the sub- national level will lead to future decision making that is better informed by present and future climate change risks The BAU is either that capacity levels would remain the same (and therefore capacity relating to urban adaptation would be limited) or Oother funding or capacity building support would be sought, introducing the risk that it might not be focused on key challenges around adaptation in urban infrastructure for the poorest and most vulnerable communities.
-2.2 Capacity building programme implemented at the community level to manage and maintain small-scale adaptation infrastructure Community capacity to manage and maintain is thought to be low Communities in the target Khoroos will have the capacity to manage and perform basic maintenance on the infrastructure, and will be aware of how to request more major maintenance, when required The BAU is that capacity would likely remain low, as no other external partner seems likely to provide this support in the short- medium term.
-Where maintenance would take place, it would likely be provided by external Contractors would provide maintenance, with a greater risk of community disempowerment or poor-quality maintenance work 2.3 Capacity built to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings Current capacity at the sub-national level to mobilize climate finance is very limited.
-Capacity at the national level exists, but most climate finance at present goes through the banking system, not sub-national government There will be capacity to advocate for and partner in the mobilization of climate finance at the sub-national level, leading to greater resourcing for future adaptation actions The BAU would be a continuation of the current situation where climate finance bypasses local/municipal government.
+1.5 Urban adaptation mainstreamed into loca government policy and in the target areas plans/development strategies at the sub- national level.
+Adaptation actions, if and when implemented would be standalone, or project based and outside the framework of urban planning or municipal development plans 2.1 Capacity building programme implemente sub-national level to pla manage urban adaptati actions n for an manner that fully considers clima ate national level will lead to The BAU is either that capacity levels would remain the same (and therefore capacity relating to urban adaptation would be limited) or Oother funding or capacity building support would be sought, introducing the risk that it might not be focused on key challenges around adaptation in urban infrastructure for the poorest and most vulnerable communities.
+2.2 Capacity building programme implements community level to mar maintain small-scale ac infrastructure age and aptation w target Khoroos will have the capacity to manage and perform basic maintenance on the infrastructure, and will be aware of how to request more major maintenance when required would likely be provided by external Contractors would provide maintenance, with a greater risk of community disempowerment or poor-quality maintenance work 2.3 Capacity built to me urban adaptation financ needs and community-t disaster risk reduction a assets protection trainir level to mobilize climate finance very limited.
+Capacity at the national level exists, but most is advocate for and partner in the mobilization of climate finance at the sub-national level, leading to greater resourcing for future adaptation actions The BAU would be a continuation of the current situation where climate finance bypasses local/municipal government.
 Where provided, Ffuture adaptation finance would be reliant on outside donors and more likely to be top down, and not reflective of the vulnerabilities of the poorest and most vulnerable.
-3.1 Technical studies - Engineering and hydrological - required to implement the physical interventions prepared 3.2.
-1.540 km retention wall, 5.578 km urban drainage constructed, and 1.781 km drainage repaired Sukhbaatar District Khoroo 18, 20, 15, 16.
-3.3.
-2.182 km of flood People in the target Khoroos are experiencing floods on a regular basis, largely relating to snow melt and melting permafrost.
-Without improved infrastructure, people in the target areas will continue to suffer to effects of these hazards, which become worse because of continually rising temperatures People in the target Khoroos will be resilient to floods as a result of improved infrastructure.
+3.1 Technical studies - Engineering and hydrol required to implement the physical interventions p.
+3.2.
+1.540 km retention 5.578 km urban drainag constructed, and 1.781 drainage repaired Sukh District Khoroo 18, 20, 3.3.
+2.182 km of flood protection canals const in Songinokhairkhan Di Khoroo 26 and 4. basis, largely relating to snow merepared and melting permafrost.
+Without improved infrastructure, people the target areas will continue to suffer to effects of these hazard which become worse because continually rising temperatures Khoroos will be resilient to floods as a result of improved infrastructure.
 Other, more costly options exist (as discussed in Section ??), however, the costs of these are likely prohibitive and the technology less proven.
-Upstream eco-system type options (such as reforestation) are not viable considering Mongolia's harsh climate. protection canals constructed in Songinokhairkhan District Khoroo 26 and 4.
-The BAU is that the target areas would continue to see population growth, a lack of infrastructure and basic services and increasing risks arising from climate change- related flooding and melting permafrost.
+Upstream eco system type options (such as reforestation) are not viable considering Mongolia's harsh climate.
+The BAU is that the target areas would continue to see population growth, a lack of infrastructure and basic services and increasing risks arising from climate change-related flooding and melting permafrost.
 Other adaptation options exist (as discussed in Part II.
 Section C of this concept note), however, they are not viable and so the most likely BAU is that no other funder is likely to support either the adaptation measures proposed in this concept note or other adaptation measures.